 "hybrid fuzz" refers to a silicon transistor driving a germanium transistor)

 performance, and ideal tonal balance.

-Sharpness control dials in the amount of bass going
+aka Tone control dials in the amount of

-into the distortion section, for everything from thin, twangy
+bass going into the distortion section, for everything from thin, twangy treble-boost

 Gaincontrols the tamed-down hybrid fuzz section

-Brilliance control lets you get a lot more brilliance
+somewhere around 70% by me, and you can get a lot more brilliance and

-stage.
-I added this control to let users of humbuckers and other
+added this control to let users of humbuckers and other higher-output

-higher-output guitars get the same clean-up ability as single-coil
+guitars get the same clean-up ability as single-coil users, but anybody

 "...bridge pickup in my